aesadin/Beep-Boop/README.md

   * Input: 3
   * Output: "Won't you be my neighbor?"

-3. When a number in the sequence has any digits in it with a '1', replace all digits with the string "Beep!".
+6. When a number in the sequence has any digits in it with a '1', replace number with the string "Beep!".
-  * Input: 11
+  * Input: 91
   * Output: "Beep!"

-4. When a number in the sequence has any digits in it with a '2', replace all digits with the string "Boop!".
+7. When a number in the sequence has any digits in it with a '2', replace number with the string "Boop!".
   * Input: 20
   * Output: "Boop!"

-5. When a number in the sequence has any digits in it with a '3', replace all digits with the string "Won't you be my neighbor?".
+8. When a number in the sequence has any digits in it with a '3', replace number with the string "Won't you be my neighbor?".
   * Input: 3
   * Output: "Won't you be my neighbor?"

-6. When a number contains a '1', '2' and '3', the last exception is to be followed over the previous two.
+9. When a number contains a '1', '2' and '3', the last exception is to be followed over the previous two.
   * input: 132
   * Output: "Won't you be my neighbor?"